-It has been declared by the Harvard Business School that Roth IRAs are the clear winner over traditional IRAs, but it’s probably not for the reasons you might guess.
-For some time now, I have also believed that Roth IRAs are better — but for a different reason altogether.
+Harvard Business School has declared that a Roth IRA is the clear winner over a traditional IRA.
+For some time now, I have also believed that Roth IRAs are better, but for a completely different reason.

-Yet, I would argue that this is not realistically how it works.
+It seems simple enough, yet I would argue that this is not realistically how it works.
 Many people who opt for the Roth IRA invest the full $10,000, paying the $2,500 in taxes out of pocket instead of taking the taxes out of the contribution.
-This means that the full $10,000 (instead of $7,500) grows tax-free.
-That single action would increase the Roth’s final cumulative total to $198,000, making a Roth IRA the clear winner with 33% more accumulated wealth.
+This means that the full $10,000 (instead of $7,500) would grow tax free —this single action would increase the Roth’s final cumulative total to $198,374, making a Roth IRA the clear winner with 33% more accumulated wealth.

 As it so happens, this is essentially what the Harvard Business School study concluded as well.
 (The study was based on 10,000 employees across a variety of industries who invested in either a Roth or a traditional 401(k), but the results translate just as well to IRAs.)

-The Harvard Business School study found that people who invest in Roth 401(k)s use the same rules of thumb as those who invest in traditional 401(k)s.
-Since the same amount would be going into both the Roth and the traditional IRA, but since the Roth is tax-free at the end, individuals who kept their rules of thumb in a Roth saved even more and had greater purchasing power in retirement than traditional 401(k) savers.
-Click here to read the Wall Street Journal article online.
+Since the same amount would be going into both the Roth and the traditional 401(k), but since the Roth is tax free at the end, individuals who kept their rules of thumb in a Roth saved even more and had greater purchasing power in retirement than traditional 401(k) savers.

-No one knows what the future holds, especially since all our elected officials seem to have swallowed a crazy pill.
-But at least the Roth gives you some measure of certainty in this ever-changing world.
+No one knows what the future holds, especially since all of our elected officials seem to have swallowed a crazy pill.
+At least the Roth gives you some certainty in this ever-changing world. •